-In the previous sections, we proved that our Two Points Block 5th order scheme can be viewed as a type of DG scheme.
-We also showed that the stability of this scheme can be proved using the tools developed for DG methods.
+In the previous section, we proved that our Two Points Block 5th order scheme can be viewed as a type of DG scheme.
+We also showed that the stability of this scheme can be proven using the tools developed for DG methods.

-In the following section, we generalize the principles developed above, for a scheme approximating non periodic problems.
+In the following section, we generalize the principles developed above for a scheme approximating non-periodic problems.